farshadghodsian/llava-amd-radeon-demo/README.md

     eg. `export PYTHONPATH=/home/$USER/Documents/LLaVA/:$PYTHONPATH`

+4. Run the controller

+    `python3 llava/serve/controller.py`

-4. Run the model worker which will also start the download of the model Llava-1.6-34b from HuggingFace.
+5. Run the model worker which will also start the download of the model Llava-1.6-34b from HuggingFace.
+The above controller needs to be running before you start a model worker or you will get an error

     `python3 llava/serve/model_worker.py --model-path liuhaotian/llava-v1.6-34b`

-    > You can try other models like `mlx-community/llava-v1.6-34b-4bit` (LLaVA-34b quantized model) or `llava-hf/llava-v1.6-mistral-7b-hf` (LLaVA-Mistral-7b model).
-Unfortunately I couldn't get newer models like Phi3-vision to work because they require a newer version of transformers library which conflict with the rest of the code in this demo.
+    > You can also try other models from [this list](https://github.com/haotian-liu/LLaVA/blob/main/docs/MODEL_ZOO.md) such as `liuhaotian/llava-v1.6-mistral-7b` (LLaVA-Mistral-7b model).
+Unfortunately newer models like Phi3-vision wont work because they require a newer version of transformers library which conflict with the rest of the code in this demo.

-5. Run the controller

-    `python3 llava/serve/controller.py`

 6. Run the Gradio Web UI